boardroom-inc/stateless/docs/DAO-ecosystem/protocols/stablecoins/gusd.md

-title: Gemini Dollar - EthHub
+title: Gemini Dollar - stateless

 description: Gemini Dollar is an ERC20 token pegged to the US Dollar.
 The collateral is stored with Gemini's banking partners and is collateralized 1 to 1.